If you want to learn German, you might as well learn German fast.

-How is that helpful?
+How is that helpful to learn German fast?
 Because it allows you to use all kinds of verbs in a great number of sentences without knowing how to conjugate each and every one of them.
 As long as you memorized how to conjugate the modal verbs, all you need is the infinitive form.
 Compare these two sentences:

 Ich gehe nach Hause.
 (I am going home.)